zenml-io/zenml/docs/book/developer-guide/materializer.md

 Pro-tip: Use the ZenML `fileio` handler to ensure your materialization logic works across artifact stores (local and remote like S3 buckets).

 Now ZenML can use this materializer to handle outputs and inputs of your customs object.
-Edit the pipeline as follows, to see this in action:
+Edit the pipeline as follows to see this in action:

 ```python